Single Bus Structure in Computer Organization: Key Components and its Functions

 3. The bus arbiter explores the queue of waiting requests

-4. The arbiter, according to the priority, gives the bus access to one of the devices
+4. The arbiter, according to priority, gives bus access to one of the devices

 5. The chosen device carries out its data transfer

-6. The device that was using the bus frees it for the next user
+6. The device frees the bus for the next user

 Data Transfer Timing